Denver Market Overview

 Sales

-Office building investment activity slowed during the 2nd half of 2022 with $2.1 billion in sale transactions closed, down from $3.4 billion in 2021.
+Investment sale activity has taken a step back since the second half of 2022 due to the uncertainty of the future of office demand.
+The lack of sale transactions has stalled a much-needed reset in valuations.
 Vacant value add assets have fallen out of favor as office vacancies continue to climb to record levels.
-Market average CAP rates for investment office properties came in at 7.1% for 2022 with an average sale price of $258 per square foot, up 4.5% from the previous year.
-The Cherry Creek market achieved the highest average sale price at $420 per square foot.
-With remote work still defining itself and a looming recession that would further lower demand for office space, U.S. property Values could drop by 20% in 2023.
-Tenants of all sizes who desire to lease space should be able to command significant incentives that have not been seen in decades.
-Property owners continue to look close at tenant credit and ability to fulfill the lease term.
+Market average CAP rates for Denver investment office properties came in at 8.1% since the beginning of 2023.
+A 1% increase in the last 6 months.
+Average sale price of office investment sales came in at $236 per square foot, a drop of 8.5% since the end of 2022.
+The Lodo and Cherry Creek submarkets are achieving the highest average sale prices at around $400 per square foot.
+Overall, office values have dropped by 25% in the past 12 months.
+Estimates show that work habit shifts have destroyed $413 billion of value in the overall U.S. office market, with a majority of that being in the central business districts.
 Tenants with lease renewal options should make sure they have expert advice on market lease rates and not just accept a lease renewal rate proposed by their landlord.
 Without a market expert consultant, the tenant has no clue what incentives they may be leaving on the table because they didn’t know to ask.
 With the office market in the tenants favor, don’t be fooled into thinking you can secure a lease space on short notice!
 You will need significant time to accomplish space design, obtain construction permits, and complete construction of new space.
 For most tenants, starting the process 12 months in advance of your lease expiration is appropriate.
 For large tenants, starting 2 years in advance is necessary.
 Identifying upcoming space options and gaining market knowledge on other tenants negotiated lease rates and incentives is necessary to achieve the best economics on your lease decision.
 Retaining an experienced commercial real estate consultant to represent your company is imperative to navigating our “new normal” and accomplishing your goals.

 READ MORE OF OUR NEWSLETTER>>